fbpx

 Our Data

-Where does our COVID-19 data come from?
+Where does our data about graffiti, homeless encampments and other quality-of-life issues come from?

 Where does our traffic data come from?